Learning Goal-Oriented Vision-and-Language Navigation with Self-Improving Demonstrations at Scale: Self-Improving Demonstrations for Goal-oriented VLN

-As shown in Figure~\ref{fig:overall_pipeline}, we observe significant trajectory optimization.
-Initial shortest-path trajectories tend to contain unstable long steps(\textit{e.g.}, the edge between the third and the fourth viewpoints).
-In subsequent rounds, the agent learns through exploration, sometimes involving initial misdirection (\textit{e.g.}, visiting a similar yet incorrect room) before successfully acquiring the target, to discover more robust, learnable self-generated routes with consistent step lengths.
-The agent can learn from its own exploration trajectory and reaches the right target directly in the third round.
-We provide another case of step-by-step trajectory evolution in Section~\ref{sec_4} in the appendix.
+As shown in Figure~\ref{fig:overall_pipeline}, we observe significant trajectory optimization across iterations.
+Initial shortest-path trajectories tend to contain unstable long steps (\textit{e.g.}, the edge between the third and the fourth viewpoints).
+In subsequent rounds, the agent learns through exploration, sometimes involving initial misdirection (\textit{e.g.}, entering a similar yet incorrect room) before successfully acquiring the target, to discover more robust, learnable self-generated routes with consistent step lengths.
+The agent can learn from its own exploration trajectories and reaches the right target directly in the third round.
+We provide another case of step-by-step trajectory evolution in Section~\ref{sec_4} of the Appendix.

-Note that during finetuning, unlike prior methods that rely solely on imitating shortest-path oracle actions via DAgger~\citep{chen2022duet}, we interleave teacher forcing with demonstrations (agent strictly follows the given trajectories) and student forcing with shortest-path oracle actions (agent executes its own predicted actions but is supervised by the oracle).
-This alternating strategy balances exploration and exploitation, enabling both robust exploration learning and effective error correction.
+Note that during finetuning, unlike prior methods that rely solely on imitating shortest-path oracle actions via DAgger~\cite{chen2022duet}, we interleave teacher forcing with demonstrations (agent strictly follows the given trajectories) and student forcing with shortest-path oracle actions (agent executes its own predicted actions but is supervised by the oracle).
+This alternating strategy balances exploration and exploitation, enabling both robust exploration and effective error correction.

-\subsection{Scaling and Continuing SID in new Environments}
+\subsection{Scaling and Continuing SID in New Environments}

-Once the agent's performance converges on MP3D environments, we introduce more visual goal trajectories from HM3D~\citep{ramakrishnan2021hm3d} environments and employ the previous agent to generate high-quality large-scale demonstrations on them.
+Once the navigation agent's performance converges on MP3D environments, we introduce more visual goal trajectories from HM3D~\cite{ramakrishnan2021hm3d} environments and employ the previous agent to generate high-quality large-scale demonstrations on them.
 The newly generated data are integrated with the previous training data to enable the agent to simultaneously acquire novel exploration capabilities while maintaining its prior navigation knowledge.
 Considering the computation overhead, we continue the self-improving demonstration process for only one iteration on the whole 800 HM3D environments.
-Note that to verify the self-improving nature of SID after scaling up, we provide separate experiments of introducing new 60 HM3D environments beyond the original 60 MP3D scans and continuing SID for two rounds, as detailed in Sec~\ref{sec:img goal main result}.
+Note that to verify the self-improving nature of SID after scaling up, we provide separate experiments of introducing only 60 new HM3D environments beyond the original 60 MP3D scans and continuing SID for two rounds, as detailed in Sec~\ref{sec:img goal main result}.